dailydotdev/daily-apps/README.md

   </a>
 </p>

 This is a monorepo with most of Daily's frontend projects.
 It was created as part of Daily 2.0 refactor to separate concerns to different standalone projects.
 The main concept of the refactor was to enable others use Daily style guidelines in their applications as well.

-The monorepo is managed with [lerna](https://github.com/lerna/lerna) and based on node v10.12.0.
+## Technology

+* Yarn for managing dependencies.
+* Node v10.12.0 (a `.nvmrc` is presented for [nvm](https://github.com/nvm-sh/nvm) users).
+* [lerna](https://github.com/lerna/lerna) for managing the monorepo.

 ## Projects